robotpony/w42/content/blog/2025/when-technology-gets-boring-innovation-begins.md

 **CPUs** went from the machine that filled a room to computational dust sprinkled through every device.
 When I started programming, we carefully counted clock cycles.
 Now there's more processing power in my MacBook's power supply than in my first workstation.
 Think about that: the thing that just converts AC to DC has a microcontroller more powerful than the computer I learned to code on.

 **LCD screens** traveled a similar path.
 Remember when a flat-screen monitor cost $3,000?
 Now they're so cheap we stick them on refrigerators to show the weather.
 My house has screens I've never turned on.
+My car has screens.
+Even my watch is a screen.

 **Batteries** might be the perfect example.
 From expensive curiosities to utterly forgotten infrastructure.
 Quick: how many devices in your house have batteries?
 Start counting.
 Include the obvious ones—remotes, clocks, smoke detectors.
 Now add the hidden ones—motherboard CMOS batteries, backup batteries in your router, the battery in that kitchen scale you forgot you owned.
 I'll wait.